-This could be due to several reasons like a lack of available resources on the subject or even a little intimidation.
-With a little research, there is no reason that you can’t get a great deal on your next transaction.
+This could be due to several reasons, like a lack of available resources on the subject, being a first-time buyer, or even a little intimidation.
+With a bit of research, there is no reason that you can’t get a great deal on your next transaction!

-Do Your Homework
+1. Do Your Homework

 The first guideline is a crucial one.
 Do plenty of research before ever stepping foot onto the lot at the RV dealership.
 Once you have decided on the type of RV you plan to purchase, start looking online to get an idea of what they are selling for.
 Check out multiple RV dealerships in the area to see the listed price on the type of unit you like.